 Perhaps this is the reminder you need to get back to the basics and take care of the vessel that’s sailing you through life.

 You don’t need to wait for pain to do something about it.
 Prevention, prevention, prevention!

 Having a body that feels flexible and free to move the way you want doesn’t have to be complex, and it’s one of the greatest gifts I believe we can give ourselves.

 But to experience this gift, you have to start!

 All it takes is one step at a time to create momentum.
 And over time it can add up dramatically.

-It’s also where Amanda kick-started her road to recovery from her injuries.
+It contains the same principles Amanda used to kick-start her road to recovery from her injuries.